mattdesl/lerp-array/README.md

 #### `lerp(v1, v2, t[, out])`

 Linearly interpolates `v1` to `v2` using the `t` component.
 If both `v1` and `v2` are number types, this is equivalent to a straight lerp.
 If the two are array types, they are lerped in parallel.
+This assumes both arrays are the same length (only uses the length of `v1`).

 You can optionally specify an `out` parameter to re-use an array object.
 Otherwise, a new one will be created.